iotaledger/iota.rs/documentation/docs/libraries/java/examples.md

 ---
 # Examples

-It's possible to send transactions with iota.rs, but we strongly recommend to use official `wallet.rs` library together with `stronghold.rs` enclave for value-based transfers.
+It's possible to send transactions with iota.rs, but we strongly recommend to use official `iota.rs` library together with `stronghold.rs` enclave for value-based transfers.
 This combination incorporates the best security practices while dealing with seeds, related addresses and `UTXO`.
-See more information on [wallet docs](https://wiki.iota.org/wallet.rs/welcome).
+See more information on [iota docs](https://wiki.iota.org/iota.rs/welcome).

 ```bash
 git clone https://github.com/iotaledger/iota.rs